7 minute read.Last Modified 2022-01-04 15:31 EST

-The Administration page shows additional system details and offers a variety of TrueCommand configuration options.
-This page is available to users with administrator permissions by opening the Configure menu and clicking Administration.
-The page is organized into About, Certificates, and Configuration tabs.
+The Administration page, available to users with administrator permissions, displays additional system details and offers a variety of TrueCommand configuration options.
+Click the Configure settings Icon and select Administration to access the Administration page.
+It is organized into function tabs About, Certificates, and Configuration.

-The About tab contains the current TrueCommand system ID and version, license details, and contact information for iXsystems.
+The About tab contains the current TrueCommand system ID and version, contact information for iXsystems, and license details.

 You can expand TrueCommand to monitor more disks by upgrading or purchasing a license from iXsystems.
-Clicking GET A LICENSE opens a new browser tab to purchase a TrueCommand license.
+Click GET A LICENSE to open a new browser tab to purchase a TrueCommand license.
 You can also contact iXsystems to upgrade the current license.

-After you purchase or upgrade the license, you must upload the new license to TrueCommand.
+After you upgrade or purchase a new license, you must upload it to TrueCommand.
 Click Browse… to open a file browser on your local system.
 Select the new license file to upload and click UPLOAD LICENSE to apply the new license to TrueCommand.

 The Certificates tab shows the certificates and Certificate Authorities (CAs) TrueCommand uses and has options to upload or import a certificate or CA.

-Changing any options requires clicking SAVE to save the new system configuration.
+After changing any options, click *SAVE at the bottom of the tab to save the new system configuration.
 To reset fields back to their previous values, click CANCEL.

-General options include how frequently TrueCommand measures systems statistics, how long to store system statistics, and the number of database backups from an iXsystems NAS to store.
+General options include how long TrueCommand stores system statistics and the number of database backups from an iXsystems NAS to store.

 There are additional options to configure how TrueCommand handles certificates.
 By default, TrueCommand accepts self-signed certificates and certificate hostname mismatches.
 This allows the first-time login to TrueCommand and accepting certificates from systems that use a hostname, but are registered in TrueCommand with an IP address (or vice-versa).